Fifty/Fifty (1992 film): Production

 Sylvester Stallone had previously been in talks to co-star in Fifty/Fifty for Paramount Pictures, first with Eddie Murphy around 1983, and later with Kurt Russell.
 The pair eventually chose to make Tango and Cash instead.
-Cannon picked up the script and went into pre-production with Chuck Norris in the Stallone role.
-The project was announced in the press in April 1990.
+Meanwhile, writer Dennis Shryack collaborated to two Chuck Norris vehicles for producer Raymond Wagner, Code of Silence and Hero and the Terror, the later made at Cannon Films.
+Shryack also brought with him his earlier script, Fifty/Fifty.
+Cannon picked it up and went into pre-production with Chuck Norris in the Stallone role.
+The relaunched project was announced in the press in April 1990.
 Norris, however, balked at the idea of doing another jungle shoot, as his two previous works in this terrain, Missing in Action III and Delta Force 2, had been tarnished by deadly helicopter crashes.
 He was replaced by Peter Weller.
-The film was primarily filmed in Malaysia, while the epilogue was shot in Rome, Italy.
-Some sources mention Sri Lanka as an additional location.
-Principal photography took place from October 22 to December 19, 1990.
+It was Robert Hays' first action film role.